giampaolo/psutil/docs/index.rst

   .. method:: wait(timeout=None)

-    Wait for process termination and if the process is a children of the current one also return the exit code, else ``None``.
+    Wait for process termination and if the process is a child of the current one also return the exit code, else ``None``.
 On Windows there's no such limitation (exit code is always returned).
 If the process is already terminated immediately return ``None`` instead of raising :class:`NoSuchProcess`.
-If *timeout* is specified and process is still alive raise :class:`TimeoutExpired` exception.
-It can also be used in a non-blocking fashion by specifying ``timeout=0`` in which case it will either return immediately or raise :class:`TimeoutExpired`.
+    *timeout* is expressed in seconds.
+If specified and the process is still alive raise :class:`TimeoutExpired` exception.
+    ``timeout=0`` can be used in non-blocking apps: it will either return immediately or raise :class:`TimeoutExpired`.
     To wait for multiple processes use :func:`psutil.wait_procs()`.

     >>> import psutil